cragis/McP/instructions/awaken.md

 ## Step 1: Make a print sheet

-you cannot print directly on the belly (heated bed).
+You cannot print directly on the belly (heated bed).
 You will need to affix a print sheet on top of it.

 Cut a glass or mirror plate to fit the heated bed (244mm x 254mm).
 If you use a bare glass bed, there are a number of glues that can be used to give good adhesion: dilute elmer's wood glue, hairspray, layerneer,   ...

-Optional: Make a PEI covered print bed
+Optional: Make a PEI (or kapton) covered print bed.
+PEI is better, but more expensive.
-Take your print sheet and a piece of PEI to attach to it.
+Take your print sheet and a piece of PEI (or kapton) to attach to it.
 Clean the sheet as well as you can before applying the plastic.

 Here is a video that shows one way to apply the PEI: [PEI attachment] (https://www.youtube.com/watch?v=Zg9LDfDJrDc)